People

 Grace Kennedy

 M.Sc.
-Student – Marine Biology
+Marine Biology ’24

 B.Sc., Biology, George Mason University

-Grace is interested in studying marine microbes involved in nutrient cycling.
+Grace (she/her) is interested in studying marine microbes involved in nutrient cycling.
 Her upcoming research will focus on archaeal symbionts present in the microbiome of other marine organisms.
 Outside of the lab, she enjoys spending time with her rabbit, reading, and being in the sunny outdoors.

 Lauren Allie Sells

-Undergraduate Student
+Undergraduate Honors Student (2022-2025)

-B.Sc., Marine Biology (expected 2025)
+B.Sc., Marine Biology ’25, UNCW

 Coming soon!